 current opportunities

 Of the Lane Preserve’s 270 acres of land open to the public, we believe 188 are suitable for hunting.
+A map of area open to hunting is provided in the 2024 Bow Hunting Application.
 Permits are issued to hunters in an annual application process; the season is split into month long increments (October/November/December) to which hunters are randomly assigned after the application deadline.
 Hunting is restricted to bow hunting only.

 Of the Lane Preserve’s 270 acres of land open to the public, we believe 188 are suitable for hunting.
+A map of area open to hunting is provided in the 2024 Bow Hunting Application.
 Permits are issued to hunters in an annual application process; the season is split into month long increments (October/November/December) to which hunters are randomly assigned after the application deadline.
 Hunting is restricted to bow hunting only.

 Each hunter who is granted a bow permit is allowed to bring 1-2 Apprentice Hunters (though the total hunters in a single monthly session is not to exceed 12).
 The permitted hunter is responsible for the safety of the apprentice hunter and to ensure they follow the rules listed.